umr4nlp/umr-guidelines/guidelines.md

 ```
 He teased the boy about his hat.

-(h / tease.02
+(t / tease.02
 	:ARG0 (h / he)
 	:ARG1 (b / boy)
-	:ARG2 (h / hat))
+	:ARG2 (h2 / hat))
 ```

-Since the nonverbal clause functions require the use of lexicalized predicates at Stage 1, these are annotated in the same way at Stage 2 (see 3-2-1-1-1).
+Since the nonverbal clause functions require the use of lexicalized predicates at Stage 1, these are annotated in the same way at Stage 2 (see [Part 3-2-1-1-1](#part-3-2-1-1-1-nonverbal-clauses)).
 Unlike Stage 1, implicit participants are annotated for their semantic role at Stage 2.
 This is shown in [\[3-2-1-2 (2)\]](#3-2-1-2 (2)).